LieberInstitute/fentanyl_rat_hb_amy/code/08_GSEA/README.md

 * *A) MeanRatio-based cell type marker genes*
     * i) Markers for cell types in human epithalamus:

+        * Broad resolution cell type markers: the top 50 marker genes for each broad cell type in human epithalamus.
         * Fine resolution cell type markers: the top 50 marker genes for each fine cell type in human epithalamus.

     * ii) Markers for cell types in human amygdala: